Elmahrosa/TEOS-Egypt-SovereignStack-2026/README.md

 TEOS is **not a crypto platform** and **not a speculative product**.
 It is designed for **institutional review**, **public-sector readiness**, and **controlled pilot scoping** under existing legal, regulatory, and procurement frameworks.

 ---
+## What TEOS Is / Is Not

+**TEOS is:**

+- A sovereign DPI reference architecture
+- A set of conceptual modules and flows for identity, governance, finance, assets, and oversight
+- A toolkit for institutional dialogue and controlled, compliance-first pilots

+**TEOS is not:**

+- A consumer crypto platform
+- An investment product or token
+- A promise of deployment, procurement, or statutory replacement

 ## Core Principles
 - **Compliance-First** — audit-ready, regulation-aligned, safeguards-aware design
 - **Sovereignty** — national control over identity, governance, and data policy